 Individual Stock Alerts (Price Surges)

-These stocks have all experienced some unusual action.
-A daily review of the charts of stocks listed here can uncover stocks that have recently started out on new trends, stocks breaking out of a consolidation pattern, or stocks that have had unusual market activity for some other reason.
-We suggest reviewing the charts of these stocks to see if they are of sufficient interest to warrant purchase or inclusion on your "watch list."
+The lists of surging stocks focus on 1-day surges and are found by scanning a database of more than 8000 stocks.
+The stocks on our lists have all experienced some unusual action.
+The lists are updated daily.
+A daily review of the charts of stocks on the lists can enable a subscriber to observe setup configurations evolving, and maybe also discover stocks that have recently started out on new trends, stocks breaking out of a consolidation pattern, or stocks that have had unusual market activity for some other reason.
+We suggest that subscribers review the charts of these stocks to see if they are of sufficient interest to warrant purchase or inclusion on a "watch list."
 One reason for including a stock on your watch list is so you can monitor it while waiting for a good entry point.
 For example, you might wait for a pullback to a rising trendline.
 You might also wait for some sign that the trendline is holding or that the stock is responding to it in a positive way.
 Waiting for such a pullback can also help you optimize your stop-loss placement.
-The buy price is then only slightly above support.
-Therefore, when the stop loss is placed a little below the expected support (the trendline), any decline that triggers the stop will be a meaningful decline because support could not stop the decline, but the decline will also be relatively small (and so will any consequential loss if the unexpected happens).
+By buying when the price is at the trendline, the buy price is then only slightly above support.
+Therefore, when the stop loss is placed a little below the expected support (the trendline), any decline that triggers the stop will be a meaningful decline because support could not stop the decline, but the decline that triggers the sell order will also be relatively small (and so will any loss if the unexpected happens).